 - Winners Form 'Team USA' and Advance to Grand Final in Singapore

-(NEW YORK, NY, August 31, 2005) - It will take more than fast fingers and caffeinated energy drinks to fuel the nation's top PC and video game players when they converge for the World Cyber Games US Final at the Hammerstein Ballroom in New York September 8th through 10th, sponsored by Samsung Electronics.
-New York plays host to the US Final for the first time in the five year history of the world's largest e-Sports festival.
+(NEW YORK, NY, September 8, 2005) - National video-arcade top-dogs, obsessive joystick jockeys and aspiring pro-gamers from all over the country will descend en masse to the Mecca of American competitive gaming - the World Cyber Games US Final - in order to rub shoulders with and learn the latest moves from the nation's top PC and video game players when they converge to do battle at the famed Hammerstein Ballroom in New York City, September 8th through 10th.
+New York plays host to the US Final for the first time in the six year history of the world's largest e-Sports festival.

 Players have honed their skills at local and regional qualifiers all summer and anxiously await their chance to win a slice of the $34,000 prize pool as well as the honor of representing America in Singapore for the Grand Final in November, where an additional $420,000 is at stake.
 Of the more than 40,000 gamers who have battled to qualify for the US Final, only 184 players remain.